BouhyatAmine/JavaTP2-5/README.md

    java UDPServer 8080

 If no port is specified, the default port (8080) will be used.
+The server will start listening for UDP packets, and incoming messages will be printed to the console.
 You can modify the **BUFF_SIZE** and **DEFAULT_PORT** constants in the code according to your requirements.